 Museum - Exhibits - Las Vegas Welcome Sign

 Discover the history behind the Hoover Dam.
 You will have the opportunity to view a movie of the dam's construction.
 Then get a firsthand look at the inner workings of Hoover Dam by touring the exhibit halls, observation deck and Visitor's Center.
-Sit down and enjoy lunch at the High Scaler Cafe as you take in the breath taking views of Hoover Dam.
+Sit down and enjoy a box lunch as you take in the breath taking views of Hoover Dam.

 Theater Level Displays: Murals, maps, photos and other displays provide an introduction to Hoover Dam history.